emilybache/GildedRose-Refactoring-Kata/plantuml/readme.md

 This UML refactoring exercise is aimed at less technical people like analysts, testers and other non-programmers.
 The key takeaway message is clarifying the need for continuous refactoring to people who do not code on a daily basis.

 ## Running and rendering
+If you want to get started quickly, just copy the contents of `plantuml/gilded-rose.puml`, and paste it in https://www.planttext.com/

 Several alternatives are available to render PlantUML, see https://plantuml.com/running.

 ## Syntax